Colony at the Peninsula

 No analysis available

 Double wall construction is strongly supported by the MLS data, with 17 of 20 current listings showing DOUWAL.
-The public remarks do not spell out 'double wall,' but the prevalence across listings makes this a reliable building-level feature.
-This looks more like consistent property data than an isolated agent copy/paste error.
+The remarks rarely mention it explicitly, suggesting this is a consistent building-level MLS attribute rather than a copied remark phrase.

 No analysis available